 Policy coordination

-Two integrity mechanisms available to the government are the auditing of state spending and a transparent public procurement system, both of which are essential for controlling corruption.
-The Auditor-General is responsible for conducting assurance audits of government ministries, departments and agencies (MDAs) on an annual basis.
-These audits address governance, procurement management, project management, resource management and information communication technology (ICT) issues.
-Resource management remains the predominant theme, followed by project management, governance, and procurement and contracts management.
-Over the years, reports from the Auditor-General have revealed that contracts for road infrastructure work were awarded through a non-competitive process without sufficient justification and in violation of procurement law.
+Two integrity mechanisms available to the government – auditing of state spending and transparency rules within the public procurement system – are essential for controlling corruption.
+AGD audits address governance, procurement management, project management, resource management and ICT issues.
+Resource management remains the predominant issue, followed by project management, governance, procurement and contracts management.
+Over the years, reports from the AGD have revealed that contracts for road infrastructure work were awarded through a non-competitive process without sufficient justification and in violation of procurement law.

 Anti-corruption policy